lacoco-lab/lacoco-lab.github.io/courses/compositionality-2024/index.markdown

 **Note: We will discuss this in the first meeting.
 Requirements may be changed based on popular demand.**

-You will write a report (2000-3000 words) on one of the two following topics:
+You will write a report on one of the two following topics:

   1. Is compositionality a significant concern for modern artificial neural networks (ANNs), or can we consider this a solved problem?
 Give reasons for or against one of these perspectives, and motivate your points by citing relevant literature.
 You should address points considered in class, such as various interventions which have been shown to enhance ANNs' compositional processing, and evidence for and against compositionality in human behavior.
+(2000-3000 words)
   2. Select an exisiting compositionality benchmark (e.g. SCAN, COGS, SLOG, CFQ) and evaluate at least one proposed approach to improve compositional generalization (e.g. data augmentation, auxiliary tasks/fine-tuning, specialized model architecture) against a standard model baseline.
-Write up your findings in a technical report.
+Write up your findings in a technical report, maximally 4 pages in ACL format.

 The report should be uploaded via CMS.
 The due date will be one month following our final in-person session, i.e. Oct.
 13 or 20.